OpenAPITools/openapi-generator/modules/openapi-generator/src/test/resources/integrationtests/typescript/custom-path-params-expected/README.md

 export class AppModule { }
 ```

-### Customizing parameter encoding
+### Customizing path parameter encoding

-Without further customization, only parameters of style 'simple' are encoded correctly.
+Without further customization, only [path-parameters][parameter-locations-url] of style 'simple'
+and Dates for format 'date-time' are encoded correctly.

-Other styles ("matrix", "label", "form", ...) are not that easy to encode and thus are best delegated to
+[Other styles][style-values-url] (e.g. "matrix") are not that easy to encode
-other libraries (e.g.: [@honoluluhenk/http-param-expander](https://www.npmjs.com/package/@honoluluhenk/http-param-expander)).
+and thus are best delegated to other libraries (e.g.: [@honoluluhenk/http-param-expander]).

 To implement your own parameter encoding (or call another library),
-pass a method-reference to the `encodeParam` property of the Configuration-object
+pass an arrow-function or method-reference to the `encodeParam` property of the Configuration-object
 (see [General Usage](#general-usage) above).

 Example value for use in your Configuration-Provider: